-There have been no instances of non-compliance with any of the legal provisions of law made by the Company nor any penalty or strictures imposed by the stock exchange or SEBI or any other statutory authority on any matter related to the capital markets during the last three years.
+There have been no instances of non-compliance with any of the legal provisions of law made by the Company however during the year penalty of Rs.
+2,00,000 has been imposed by SEBI for failure to comply with disclosure requirements specified under the provision of Regulation 29(2) and 29(3) of SEBI SAST Regulation 2011 the matter pertains to financial year 2011-12.
+Except this no penalty or strictures imposed by the stock exchange or SEBI or any other statutory authority on any matter related to the capital markets during the last three years.